Frequently Asked Questions

 What is happening?

 The former CSIRO Textile and Fibre Technology facility at 1 Henry St, Belmont has been sold to development company Up Property.
-The site is being demolished as part of the sale conditions to ensure the land is in a safe condition for the new owner.
+As part of the sale conditions, CSIRO is undertaking demolition and remediation of the site, to ensure the land is in a safe condition for the new owner.

 How big is the site?